 Exporting an innovative product requires help

 Doing business with municipalities can be a slow process.
 So, Greasezilla started looking for ways to streamline its international sales strategy, identify countries with the best opportunities and start meeting the right buyers.
-That’s why the company connected with the West Virginia Development Office to learn more about programs and services that help small businesses export goods and services.
+That’s why the company connected with the West Virginia Department of Economic Development to learn more about programs and services that help small businesses export goods and services.

-After talking with the Development Office’s export experts, Greasezilla became the first company to sign up for the WV RAISE Initiative.
+After talking with the West Virginia Department of Economic Development’s export experts, Greasezilla became the first company to sign up for the WV RAISE Initiative.
 This pilot program uses the U.S. Commercial Service Rural Export Center, which provides comprehensive and customized market research so companies can better define their international opportunities for a specific product.

 Greasezilla also got help from the U.S. Commercial Service assessing market potential and identifying prospective distributors and buyers in several key countries.
 The company’s objective is to find partners to purchase and operate the system and learn the technical aspects so they can act as a distributor and extension of the company in that country or region.
 When international travel resumes, the company hopes to have one-on-one meetings with these individuals soon.

-With the help of the West Virginia Development Office and U.S. Commercial Service, Bill said Greasezilla has gained clarity on their export objectives and on the way to finding international partners.
+With the help of the West Virginia Department of Economic Development and U.S. Commercial Service, Bill said Greasezilla has gained clarity on their export objectives and on the way to finding international partners.
 He said Greasezilla also intends to apply for STEP grant funding to improve and market their website.

 If he could do anything different, he said he would have reached out sooner.

-“I wish we started using the services of the U.S. Commercial Service and West Virginia Development Office sooner,” he said.
+“I wish we started using the services of the U.S. Commercial Service and West Virginia Department of Economic Development sooner,” he said.
 “They have been so helpful and it kind of feels like we’re in this together.”